n0rthin/employees-db-c/README.md

-# An employees database written C
+# An employees database written in C
 This is a side project I've built during a C course.

 Compile & run: